ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Our Technology Stack: Building Scalable and Robust Applications with TypeScript - <a href="https://medium.com/andromeda-technology/our-technology-stack-building-scalable-and-robust-applications-with-typescript-a476b48398f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlocking the True Power of JavaScript Closures in 2025 - <a href="https://javascript.plainenglish.io/unlocking-the-true-power-of-javascript-closures-in-2025-7de897a57b10?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mario Novak`**
+✍️ **posted by `Babar saad`**

-<blockquote>At Andromeda Technology, a world-class technology company using bleeding-edge technology to build scalable and robust startups and…
+<blockquote>How understanding closures will make your code cleaner, faster, and less bug-prone
-Continue reading on Andromeda »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Getting Started with GraphQL & Type-GraphQL: A Modern TypeScript API Guide - <a href="https://thegeekplanets.medium.com/getting-started-with-graphql-type-graphql-a-modern-typescript-api-guide-6caf215b0d12?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Untapped Power of JavaScript’s Event Loop in 2025 - <a href="https://javascript.plainenglish.io/the-untapped-power-of-javascripts-event-loop-in-2025-5b11d7e4b8c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@thegeekplanets`**
+✍️ **posted by `Babar saad`**

-<blockquote>Are you a JavaScript or TypeScript developer looking to dive into the world of GraphQL with clear, practical steps?
+<blockquote>Why mastering it will make you 10x more effective as a developer
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Authentication using Crypto wallet (Web3 authentication) - <a href="https://medium.com/@akshatmalik18t/authentication-using-crypto-wallet-web3-authentication-f3181c6da387?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Async to Streams: How Node.js Powers Ultra-Fast Data Pipelines - <a href="https://medium.com/@ThinkingLoop/from-async-to-streams-how-node-js-powers-ultra-fast-data-pipelines-832af164c689?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Msuf123`**
+✍️ **posted by `Thinking Loop`**

-<blockquote>Recently i was working on my personal project (crypto game hub) .I am making a web3 app .It would be a irony if I didn’t use…
+<blockquote>Unlock the hidden speed of Node.js by combining async programming and streams for blazing-fast, scalable data pipelines.
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Node.js CPU Caching Trick That Made My API 400% Faster (Only 2% of Developers Know This)  - <a href="https://javascript.plainenglish.io/the-node-js-cpu-caching-trick-that-made-my-api-400-faster-only-2-of-developers-know-this-074b9ed000b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krunal Kanojiya`**

-<blockquote>I accidentally discovered a V8 optimization that most Node.js developers have never heard of — and it changed everything
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Why PayPal Switched to Node.js: The Bold Move That Paid Off - <a href="https://medium.com/@anushan2020/why-paypal-switched-to-node-js-the-bold-move-that-paid-off-848a39b65540?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create Your Own MCP Server for GitHub Copilot - <a href="https://athiyagu6.medium.com/how-to-create-your-own-mcp-server-for-github-copilot-13002a05a1c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeProfit`**
+✍️ **posted by `Thiyagu Arunachalam`**

-<blockquote>🚀 Why PayPal Switched to Node.js: The Move That Changed Everything
+<blockquote>Create your own MCP server for GitHub Copilot!
+Learn setup, coding in TypeScript, connecting tools, and VS Code integration easily
 Continue reading on Medium »</blockquote>

+<h3>5. ⚡ Node.js Advancements in 2025: The Road to High-Performance Backend Development - <a href="https://medium.com/@theNewGenCoder/node-js-advancements-in-2025-the-road-to-high-performance-backend-development-99a6c2839a56?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The NewGenCoder`**

+<blockquote>Node.js has been around for more than a decade, but it’s far from “old news.”
+In fact, it’s evolving faster than ever 🌍.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Unlocking the True Power of JavaScript Closures in 2025 - <a href="https://medium.com/@sa82912045/unlocking-the-true-power-of-javascript-closures-in-2025-a9624d05971a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Babar saad`**

+<blockquote>How understanding closures will make your code cleaner, faster, and less bug-prone
+Continue reading on Medium »</blockquote>

+<h3>7.
+Orchestrating Chaos: Event-Driven Architecture with Node.js and Kafka in Production - <a href="https://medium.com/illumination/orchestrating-chaos-event-driven-architecture-with-node-js-and-kafka-in-production-44dc870f2ab6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximilian Oliver`**

+<blockquote>My Deep Dive into Building Scalable Microservices That Talk, React, and Recover in Real Time.
+Continue reading on ILLUMINATION »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Python Giving Dollars — How I Built Multiple Income Streams With Code - <a href="https://python.plainenglish.io/python-giving-dollars-how-i-built-multiple-income-streams-with-code-38e7a2794090?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI-Powered Devs vs. Traditional Coders — Who’s Building the Future? - <a href="https://blog.trendivo.io/ai-powered-devs-vs-traditional-coders-whos-building-the-future-27dda041f651?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Ask With Ai`**

-<blockquote>From Freelance Scripts to Passive SaaS Tools, Python Became My Cash Machine
+<blockquote>Last week, I asked ChatGPT to help me write a Python script.
+ Ten seconds later, it gave me working code.
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Trendivo »</blockquote>

 <h3>2.
-Python Makes Me Rich — How I Turned Scripts Into Streams of Income - <a href="https://python.plainenglish.io/python-makes-me-rich-how-i-turned-scripts-into-streams-of-income-de42ec9ce730?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Observables in Angular 20: Practical Patterns for Modern Frontend Execution. - <a href="https://medium.com/@dowglasmaia/observables-in-angular-20-practical-patterns-for-modern-frontend-execution-499f556bc3f8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Dowglas Maia`**

-<blockquote>Automating, Innovating, and Monetizing with Python in Real Life
+<blockquote>With Angular 20, Signals have become the new primary tool for state management and fine-grained reactivity.
+Still, Observables remain a…
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-7Loops and Conditionals in Python: Mastering Control Flow - <a href="https://python.plainenglish.io/7loops-and-conditionals-in-python-mastering-control-flow-223a9553649e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Status Checks Work in GitHub Actions — A Step-by-Step Breakdown - <a href="https://aws.plainenglish.io/how-status-checks-work-in-github-actions-a-step-by-step-breakdown-1acf4da15173?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**
+✍️ **posted by `Melvin Satheesan`**

-<blockquote>(and How They Automate the Boring Stuff Without Losing Your Sanity)
+<blockquote>Orchestrating steps and workflows by their outcomes plays an important role in CI/CD pipelines.
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

-<h3>4. « Gamma butyrolactone GBL à vendre » — Telegram….(+237672351658) - <a href="https://medium.com/@onehundredd94/gamma-butyrolactone-gbl-%C3%A0-vendre-telegram-237672351658-c7f6b7ab7eaf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onehundredd`**

-<blockquote>La gamma-butyrolactone (GBL) est un produit chimique utilisé dans diverses industries et est illégalement utilisé comme substitut et…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Multi-Cloud Weather Tracker App with Disaster Recovery using Terraform - <a href="https://medium.com/@akupheaws/multi-cloud-weather-tracker-app-with-disaster-recovery-using-terraform-496ce5f3dec0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akuphe Dieudonne`**

-<blockquote>This project involves deploying a weather tracker application across AWS and Azure, incorporating disaster recovery capabilities.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>